Whether you are a beginner in the game of lacrosse or want to take your game to the next level,

-2. Have open conversation
+2. Have Open Conversation:

 Analyze your lacrosse goals and health concerns with your sponsoring lacrosse organization, trainer, coach, parents, and health provider to make sure the right steps are taken to enjoy the game and to prevent and treat injuries.

-3. Be proactive in your conditioning
+3. Be Proactive in Your Conditioning:

 Most important criteria to be a good player is to stay fit throughout the year.
 Prior to the lacrosse sports season, you can start a graduated program of neuromuscular training, conditioning, plyometrics and strength training geared to lacrosse demands and requirements.

 Protective equipment must be appropriately sized.
 Do never modify mouth pieces or gloves for comfort.

-5. Take a break
+5. Take a Break:

 All lacrosse players need to have at least one or two days a week and one or two months a year away from lacrosse to stay healthy and fresh.
 This will help to prevent burnout and overuse injuries too.

-6. Report all injuries
+6. Report All Injuries:

 Reduce training time and intensity if pain or discomfort increases.

-7. Have a plan
+7. Have a Plan: